Winner of NAGC Community Service Award & PAGE Neuber-Pregler Award

 "Is a Gifted Student More Likely to Feel Stress than Others?

 Many gifted youngsters have a heightened sensitivity to their surroundings, to events, to ideas, and to expectations.
 Some experience their own high expectations for achievement as a relentless pressure to excel.
 Constant striving to live up to self-expectations--or those of others-- to be first, best, or both can be very stressful.
 With every new course, new teacher, or new school questions arise about achievement and performance, since every new situation carries with it the frightening risk of being mediocre.
 Striving becomes even more stressful when unrealistic or unclear expectations are imposed by adults or peers.
-The pressure to excel, accompanied by other concerns such as feeling different, self-doubt (the "imposter" syndrome), and the need to prove their giftedness can drain the energy of gifted students and result in additional stress."
+The pressure to excel, accompanied by other concerns such as feeling different, self-doubt (the "impostor" syndrome), and the need to prove their giftedness can drain the energy of gifted students and result in additional stress."

 Leslie S. Kaplan, Helping Gifted Students with Stress Management, ERIC Digest E488